-1.3.2 Registration Authorities / Delegated Third Parties
+1.3.2 Registration Authorities

-An RA or Delegated Third Party is responsible for identifying and authenticating Applicants for Certificates, as well as providing revocation requests for Certificates and requests for re-key, re-issuance and renewal of Certificates.
+An RA or Delegated Third Party is responsible for identifying and authenticating Applicants for Certificates, as well as providing requests for revocation, re-key, re-issuance and renewal of Certificates.
 TrustFactory CAs may act as a Registration Authority for Certificates they issue.

-Third party entities who are approved by the TrustFactory PA and who enter into an RA Agreement with TrustFactory may operate as an RA.
+Third party entities who are approved by the TrustFactory PA and who enter into an RA Agreement with TrustFactory may operate as an RA or Delegated Third Party.
 The RA must comply with all the requirements of this CP, and CPS of the Issuing CA, and the terms of their RA Agreement.
 The RA must meet the qualification requirements of Section 5.3.1 and document retention requirements of Section 5.5.2.
 RA's may implement more restrictive vetting practices based on their business needs.